Danielchf2006/HLS_Tasks_Analysis/README.md

 - Coefficient analyzed.

 ALM Correlation:
-- Strong positive correlation with reg (0.981) and mlab (0.909).
+- Strong positive correlation with reg (0.981) and mlab (0.909)
-- Moderate positive correlation with dsp (0.703).
+- Moderate positive correlation with dsp (0.703)
-- Weak negative correlation with clock_speed (-0.362).
+- Weak negative correlation with clock_speed (-0.362)

 Clock Speed Correlation:
-- Weak negative correlation with alm (-0.362) and mlab (-0.414).
+- Weak negative correlation with alm (-0.362) and mlab (-0.414)
-- weak correlation with other metrics.
+- weak correlation with other metrics

 ALM Prediction: